A Friend’s Birthday and the Cowl Scarf I Made Her

 By coincidence, as I was making my way closer to the band to try to get a good picture, I literally bumped into a friend of ours, who was there with another of his friends, who was friends with the singer in the band.
 This was a surprise, considering neither of us was anywhere near home.
 This guy is one of the nicest people I know!
 He’s the dog-dad of those three adorable chihuahuas be baby sat last year, written about here.

-All in all, it was a really great and memorable night, one worthy of the fun and loving person that Andrea is.
+All in all, it was a really great and memorable night.

 If you’re interested in the DIY parts of this post, please continue reading!